-int toe_recv_test(void)
+int toe_recv_te int toe_recv_test(void)

 Parameters None

 Return value 0: The operation is successful

 -1: Receive invalid input or error is found

-Description Run Receive data test following description in topic 3.4.
-It calls show_cursize and show_result function.
+Description Run Receive data test following description in section 3.4.
+It calls 'show_cursize' and 'show_result' functions to update the progress and the results of the operation.

-int toe_send_t est(void)
+int toe_send_t int toe_send_test(void)

 Parameters None

 Return value 0: The operation is successful

 -1: Receive invalid input or error is found

-Description Run Send data test following description in topic 3.3.
-It calls
+Description Run Send data test following description in section 3.3.
+It calls 'show_cursize' and 'show_result' functions to update the progress and the results of the operation.

-show_cursize and show_result function.

 int toe_txrx_test(void)

 Parameters None

 Return value 0: The operation is successful

 -1: Receive invalid input or error is found

-Description Run Full duplex test following described in topic 3.5.
+Description Run Full duplex test following description in section 3.5.
 It calls

-show_cursize and show_result function.
+'show_cursize' and 'show_result' functions to update the progress and

+the results of the operation.